Mberic/experientialnft/README.md

 Let's look at some practical considerations:

 - Video files must be a max of 1 MB.
-- Pose detection for 1 person ( multiple pose detection to be supported later )
+- Pose detection for 1 person (multiple pose detection to be supported later)
 - Supported ( tested ) file formats are `.mp4` , `.webm`

+**Note**: We are interested in storing “moments” on the blockchain and not the entire “occasion”.
+With this in mind, our target is video clips of < 6 seconds.
+E.g a clip of you smiling at your grad ceremony or Snoop Dog doing the cripwalk

 ## Tokenomics (Monetization)